 Under legislation enacted in 2010 which significantly expands certain tax reporting obligations, certain United States persons that own certain types of foreign financial assets, which may include the Notes, have an information reporting obligation when the aggregate value of all such foreign assets exceeds US\$50,000 at the end of the taxable year or US\$75,000 at any time during the taxable year.
 These thresholds are higher for US Holders living outside of the United States and for married couples filing jointly.
-The new reporting requirement applies to US individuals and, if specified by the Internal Revenue Service, domestic entities formed (or availed of) for the purpose of holding, directly or indirectly, specified types of foreign financial assets.
-The information required to be reported will include the name and address of the issuer and information regarding the foreign financial asset.
-Persons required to report will file an information return with their US federal income tax returns.
-Significant penalties and an extended statute of limitations apply with respect to the new reporting requirements.
+This reporting requirement applies to US individuals and, if specified by the Internal Revenue Service, domestic entities formed (or availed of) for the purpose of holding, directly or indirectly, specified types of foreign financial assets.
 US Holders should consult their own tax advisers with respect to this and any other reporting requirement that may apply with respect to their acquisition of a Note.

-US Backup Withholding Tax and Information Reporting
+US Backup Withholding and Information Reporting

-A backup withholding tax and information reporting requirements apply to certain payments of principal of, and interest on, an obligation and to proceeds of the sale or redemption of an obligation, to certain non-corporate holders of the notes that are US persons.
-The payor will be required to withhold backup withholding tax on payments made within the United States, or by a US payor or US middleman, on a Note to a holder of a Note that is a US person, other than an exempt recipient, such as a corporation, if the holder fails to furnish its correct taxpayer identification number or otherwise fails to comply with, or establish an exemption from, the backup withholding requirements.
-Payments within the United States, or by a US payor or US middleman, of principal, interest and proceeds of sale to a holder of a Note that is not a US person will not be subject to backup withholding tax and information reporting requirements if an appropriate certification is provided by the holder to the payor and the payor does not have actual knowledge or a reason to know that the certificate is incorrect.
+Backup withholding and information reporting requirements apply to certain payments of principal of, and interest on, an obligation and to proceeds from the sale or redemption of an obligation, to certain non-corporate holders of the Notes that are US persons.
+A payor will be required to backup withhold on payments made within the United States, or by a US payor or US middleman, on a Note to a holder of a Note that is a US person, other than an exempt recipient, such as a corporation, if the holder fails to furnish its correct taxpayer identification number or otherwise fails to comply with, or establish an exemption from, the backup withholding requirements.
+Payments within the United States, or by a US payor or US middleman, of principal, interest and proceeds of sale to a holder of a Note that is not a US person will not be subject to backup withholding and information reporting requirements if an appropriate certification is provided by the holder to the payor and the payor does not have actual knowledge or a reason to know that the certificate is incorrect.

-Backup withholding tax is not an additional tax.
-A holder generally will be entitled to credit any amounts withheld under the backup withholding rules against such holder's US federal income tax liability and may be entitled to a refund provided the required information is furnished to the US tax authorities in a timely manner.
+Backup withholding is not an additional tax.
+A holder generally will be entitled to credit any amounts withheld under the backup withholding rules against such holder's US federal income tax liability and may be entitled to a refund provided the required information is furnished to the IRS in a timely manner.